efarsarakis/gadget3/README.md

 Gadget3 OpenACC version
 =============================================================

-##5/3/2014 04.37
-Tryed to compile it with no success.
-FFTW2 library is missing some files.
-Installed my own (from yum) and still it did not work.

 ##6/3/2014 01.53
 Successfully compiled and ran GADGET3.
 Downloaded and manually compiled and installed FFTW2 for both single and double precision.
 GSL was installed from yum.
 FFTW2 config: